Jrudrud/Kickstarter-analysis/README.md

 _OBJECTIVE:_

-The main purpose of this project was to help my client decide which Kickstarter campaigns were successfull or not.
-Mainly, I cyphered through data to find what types of plays, if any, were successful in any given market.
+The purpose of this analysis is to help my client decide how, when, and where she should launch her new theatre project.
+Piecing togethert raw data based on Kickstarter Campaigns, I was able to put together some findings that can give my client insight as to exactly how to launch the project successfully.
+Two datapoints really stood out: Theatre Outcomes Based on Launch Date, and Outcomes Based on Goals.

+  _Theater Outcome Based On Launch Date:
+  _

+_CHALLENGES_

 ![Picture1](https://user-images.githubusercontent.com/99840803/154382323-cda84a9c-2a28-436a-aea5-ee36ba6edbdd.png)
 ![Picture2](https://user-images.githubusercontent.com/99840803/154382392-3abbdeb9-0bc7-4f29-9152-9e51e98d1be2.png)